40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/doc/config-outbound-nat-considerations.md

 ## Configuration

 Outbound connectivity in Azure has several properties that are specific to the platform.
-These need to be taking into account.
+These need to be taken into account.

 For more information on outbound connections in Azure the Microsoft documentation can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections)